gajus/slonik/.README/USAGE.md

  * @property idleTimeout Timeout (in milliseconds) after which idle clients are closed.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 5000)
  * @property interceptors An array of [Slonik interceptors](https://github.com/gajus/slonik#slonik-interceptors).
  * @property maximumPoolSize Do not allow more than this many connections.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 10)
- * @property pgClient Override the underlying PostgreSQL client.
+ * @property PgPool Override the underlying PostgreSQL Pool constructor.
  * @property queryRetryLimit Number of times a query failing with Transaction Rollback class error, that doesn't belong to a transaction, is retried.
 (Default: 5)
  * @property ssl [tls.connect options](https://nodejs.org/api/tls.html#tlsconnectoptions-callback)
  * @property statementTimeout Timeout (in milliseconds) after which database is instructed to abort the query.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 60000)